AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/patches.md

     public function getAliases()
     {
         /**
-         * This internal Magento method, that means that some patches with time can change their names,
+         * This internal method, that means that some patches with time can change their names,
          * but changing name should not affect installation process, that's why if we will change name of the patch
          * we will add alias here
          */